SEOptimize-LLC/SERP-Keyword-Clustering-App/README.md

 1. Push this code to a GitHub repository.
 2. Connect your repository to [Streamlit Cloud](https://streamlit.io/cloud).
-3. In the App Settings -> **Secrets**, add your API keys and Redis URL:
+3. In the App Settings -> **Secrets**, add your API keys and Redis URL.
+This allows the app to automatically load your credentials without manual entry.

     ```toml
+    DATAFORSEO_USER = "your_user_id"
+    DATAFORSEO_PASSWORD = "your_password"
+    OPENAI_API_KEY = "sk-..."
     REDIS_URL = "redis://:password@host:port"
     ```
-    *(Note: You can also enter these manually in the sidebar if you prefer not to use Secrets)*.
+    *(Note: If you don't set these secrets, the app will prompt you to enter them manually in the sidebar)*.

 ## License